PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 </table>
 </div>

-## Pricing and other frequently asked questions
+## Frequently asked questions

-### How are PostHog and FullStory priced?
+### How much do PostHog and FullStory cost?
 Both PostHog and FullStory offer three main pricing tiers, but how these tiers differ is actually quite different.

-**PostHog** has a free tier with a limited feature set and a generous allowance of 1 million free events and 15,000 free sessions each month, after which users move to a more full featured paid plan which is billed based on usage.
+**PostHog** has a free tier with a limited feature set and a generous allowance of 1 million free events and 15,000 free sessions each month, after which users move to a more full-featured paid plan that's billed on usage.
 The third tier is an enterprise add-on, which expands the feature set further with the permissioning and privacy tools needed by large organizations.

->  Check [PostHog’s pricing page](/pricing) to find out more about what’s included in each tier, or to see how per-event pricing scales.
+>  See [PostHog’s pricing page](/pricing) to find out more about what’s included in each tier.

-**FullStory**, on the other hand, offers only three premium, paid-for tiers, which differ in available features.
+**FullStory** has three premium, paid-for tiers, which differ in available features.
 The basic Business plan offers minimal features and a limited 14-day trial, while the following Advanced and Enterprise plans increase the feature scope and, presumably, cost.

-We say ‘presumably’ because FullStory’s pricing isn’t transparent and there’s no way to know exactly how much each tier costs.
-At PostHog, that’s [an approach we strongly disagree with](/blog/transparent-enterprise-pricing).
+We say 'presumably' because FullStory’s pricing isn’t transparent and there’s no way to know exactly how much each tier costs.
+In contrast, PostHog's pricing is completely transparent – we have a cost calculator on [our pricing page](/pricing) and you can set billing limits to prevent surprise bills.

-> If a particular feature is critically important to you, we strongly advise checking the details of FullStory’s pricing, as not all features are equally available and pricing is not transparent.
-[Unlike PostHog's](/pricing).

 #### Do PostHog and FullStory offer free trials?